Donate

 Many Japanese cities, including Hiroshima and Nagasaki, have called on the Japanese government to sign and ratify the TPNW.

-The mayor of Nagasaki, Tomihisa Taue, said in 2017, at a ceremony to mark the atomic bombing of his city, that the adoption of the TPNW “was a moment when all the efforts of the hibakusha over the years finally took shape”.
+The then-mayor of Nagasaki, Tomihisa Taue, said in 2017, at a ceremony to mark the atomic bombing of his city, that the adoption of the TPNW “was a moment when all the efforts of the hibakusha over the years finally took shape”.

 In 2019, on the anniversary of the atomic bombing of Hiroshima, the mayor of that city, Kazumi Matsui, called on “the government of the only country to experience a nuclear weapon in war to accede to the hibakusha’s request that the [TPNW] be signed and ratified”.